Jinyeop3110/ID_scaling/README.md

 ## Configuration
 This project uses a configuration dictionary to control various aspects of the experiments.
 Here's an explanation of the default configuration:
-### General Settings

-session_name: Name of the session, used for the saving directory.
-session_path: Path for the saving directory.
-ctx_len: Context length for the experiment.
-batch_size: Batch size for the experiment.
-multiprocessing: Boolean flag to enable or disable multiprocessing.
-multiprocessing_num_cpus: Number of CPUs to use if multiprocessing is enabled.
-verbose: Boolean flag to control detailed output during the experiment.

-### Model Configuration

-model_name: Name of the model to be used (e.g., 'llama-7b').
-model_checkpoint: Model checkpoint to use.
-use_accelerator: Boolean flag to enable or disable the use of an accelerator.
-module_name_mapping: Dictionary mapping module names to their paths in the model architecture.

-### Dataset Configuration

-dataset_name: Name of the dataset to be used.
-dataset_subset: Subset of the dataset to use.
-max_dataset_size: Maximum size of the dataset.
-filter_and_chunk_config: Configuration for filtering and chunking the dataset.

-min_chunks_from_a_document: Minimum number of chunks to extract from a document.
-max_chunks_from_a_document: Maximum number of chunks to extract from a document.

-### Caching Configuration

-layer_idx_list: List of layer indices to cache.
-module_inblock_keys: Keys for in-block modules to cache.
-module_outblock_keys: Keys for out-block modules to cache.
-save_fp: Floating point precision for saving (e.g., 'torch.float16').
-save_cache_tensors: Boolean flag to save cache tensors (whole IC manifold).
-save_mean_tensors: Boolean flag to save mean cache tensors (center of IC manifold).
-save_IDs: Boolean flag to save IDs (IDs of IC manifolds).
-save_IDs_list: List of ID types to save.

 ### Example Configuration